Skip to main content

 Zeebe Cluster ScalingNot supported.

-Web-ModelerIs a standalone component not covered in this guide.
-Modeling applications can operate independently outside of the automation clusters.
+Web ModelerWeb Modeler is a standalone component that is not covered in this guide.
+Modelling applications can operate independently outside of the orchestration clusters.

 • Managing multiple Kubernetes clusters and their deployments across regions.